 A French Roast is a type of dark roast that results in the darkest beans possible without burning them, achieving a smoky, bitter, caramel-forward taste with lots of oil and little to no acidity.
 French roast is often touted as one of the darkest of the dark roast category, roasted to the point of being burned.
 It takes an experienced roaster to make a good French Roast that doesn’t result in a burnt taste while successfully adding a smoky background.
 If a French Roast coffee tastes totally burnt, the beans were possibly burned or on a carafe burner for too long.

-The Three Main Roasts
+The 3 Main Coffee Roasts

 While there are plenty of “specialty” and “house” roasts, which each have their own unique properties, there are three main roast categories that roasters follow: